 The definition of price stability

-While the Treaty clearly establishes the primary objective of the ECB, it does not give a precise definition of what is meant by price stability.
+The primary objective of the ECB – price stability – is clearly established in the Treaty on the Functioning of the European Union.
+However, the Treaty does not give a precise definition of what is meant by price stability.

-The ECB’s Governing Council has announced a quantitative definition of price stability:
+The ECB’s Governing Council adopted a quantitative definition of price stability in 1998:

 "Price stability is defined as a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) for the euro area of below 2%."